 Restaurant Week is great marketing.
 You'll attract a steady stream of new diners.
 Feed them well, offer great service, and provide a welcoming ambiance, and they're likely to come back.
 And who's to say you can't make some money off these new patrons while wooing them?
-Here are three potential Restaurant Week benefits exploring positive impacts to marketing and profitability:
+Here are three Restaurant Week benefits further exploring the marketing and profitability: